Bolboa/Got-You-Chrome-Ext./README.md

 ![Alt text](/images/step3.gif)

 * The culprit was caught!
-He might think he can simply close the extension and the evidence is gone, but precautions have been taken to prevent that.
-If the user checks his email, he will see the image in his inbox.
+He might think he can simply close the extension to remove the evidence, but precautions have been taken to prevent that.
+If the user checks their email, they will see the image in their inbox.

 ![Alt text](/images/step4.PNG)